MicrosoftDocs/well-architected/well-architected/saas/compute.md

 ### Design considerations

 - **Hosting model**.
-Azure offers various hosting models, primarily Infrastructure as a Service (IaaS) and Platform as a Service (PaaS), each with its own benefits and tradeoffs.
+Azure offers various hosting models, primarily infrastructure as a service (IaaS) and platform as a service (PaaS), each with its own benefits and tradeoffs.
 Evaluate your application's requirements and choose the most suitable model.

     - IaaS provides virtual machines (VMs) and full control over them, including networking and storage.
 However, it requires managing and patching, which can be operationally intensive.
 Examples include virtual machine scale sets and Azure Kubernetes Service (AKS) clusters.